ssardina-research/fond2allout/README.md

 $ python -m fond2allout translate tests/domain_03.pddl
 ```

-This will save the all-outcome deterministic PDDL version in file `domain-allout.pddl`.
+The all-outcome deterministic PDDL version will be saved in file `domain_03-allout.pddl`.
 Deterministic versions of non-deterministic actions will be indexed with term `_DETDUP_<n>`, as done by [PRP](https://github.com/QuMuLab/planner-for-relevant-policies)'s original determinizer.
 The name of the determinized domain will be the original name with suffix `_ALLOUT`.

 To change the suffix use option `--suffix`, to change the output file use `--save`, and to get the resulting PDDL printed on console use `--console`: